CJensenUalberta/Shared-Code/README.md

 # Shared-Code

-Just some code that we can all share
+Here's some code from my Master's degree in Physics that I am sharing.

-Grad school and stuff
+Enjoy!